kevintruong/til/Synchronization,-Part-5:-Condition-Variables.md

   pthread_mutex_lock(&m);
   count++;
   pthread_cond_signal(&cv);
-  /* Even though the other thread is woken up it will not return we unlock the mutex */ pthread_mutex_unlock(&m);
+  /* Even though the other thread is woken up it cannot not return */ /* from pthread_cond_wait until we have unlocked the mutex.
+This is */ /* a good thing!
+In fact, it is usually the best practice to call */ /* cond_signal or cond_broadcast before unlocking the mutex */ pthread_mutex_unlock(&m);
 }
 ```